trakt-tools/universal-trakt-scrobbler/README.md

 1. Create an application in the [Trakt API](https://trakt.tv/oauth/applications/new) (don't forget to check the `/scrobble` permission).
 2. In `Redirect uri:`, put `https://trakt.tv/apps`.
 3. In `Javascript (cors) origins:`, put `moz-extension://` and `chrome-extension://`.
 4. Copy the `.env.example` example file and change the Trakt.tv credentials.
+Make sure to also set the extension ID to an arbitrary but unique string, otherwise some browser features might not be available to the extension.

 ```bash
 cp .env.example .env